andrepbento/MScThesis/Graphy/README.md

 graphy zipkin           # Runs using the Zipkin API to perform the analysis
 ```

-For more information about each mode, please run - `graphy [MODE] --help`
+For more information about each mode and the possible options, please run - `graphy [MODE] --help`